viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 For this tutorial, you will train an ML model to be able to recognize specific shapes (for example, red and blue stars), and then deploy that model to your smart machine using the _ML (machine learning) model service_.
 With a model deployed to your smart machine, you can use the [ML model](/services/ml/) service together with the [vision](/services/vision/) service to analyze newly-detected objects for a possible match to a known shape.

-To train a model from your captured data, first tag your images with appropriate labels, train a model based on those labels, then deploy the model to your smart machine.
+To train a model from your captured data, first tag your images with appropriate labels and add them to a dataset.
+Then train a model based on your dataset and labels and deploy the model to your smart machine.

-### Tag images
+### Tag images and create a dataset

-1. From the [**DATA** page](https://app.viam.com/data/view) in the Viam app, select an image captured from your smart machine that you would like to tag.
+1. From the [**DATA** page](https://app.viam.com/data/view) in the Viam app, select an image captured from your smart machine that you would like to tag and add to your dataset.
 1. In the **Tags** field on the right-hand side, enter a new tag describing the object in the image that you want your smart machine to be able to identify, then click **Add as new tag**.
    Tag names support alphanumeric characters, underscores, and hyphens.